 Find out exactly what the policy covers and the acceptable reasons for cancellation.
 Even the “cancel for any reason” policies have stipulations.
 Having the wrong insurance policy could leave you with no coverage at all.
 They are not all equal, so it pays to shop around.

-When booking flights, factor in possible delays or weather conditions that may cause your flight to arrive late or be canceled.
-There is also a possibility that your cruise ship could be delayed in returning, so allow ample time for your return flight as well.
-If you have the flexibility, plan on flying in the day before and departing on the day after your cruise dates.
-This will alleviate stress and financial losses that could occur if something does not go as scheduled.
+If you are unable to arrive the day before, factor in possible delays or weather conditions that may cause your flight to arrive late or be canceled.
+There is also a possibility that your cruise ship could be delayed in returning, so allow ample time between when your cruise arrives and your return flight.
+You can alleviate stress and financial losses by planning for delays in advance.

 If the cruise ship is delayed in returning, and you know you are going to miss your flight, contact the airline right away and rebook a later flight.
 If you do not cancel your flight prior to its departure, you will be considered a no-show and no refunds will be issued.

-Here are some other typical clauses in cruise line contracts that you may not be aware of:
+Here are some other typical clauses in cruise line contracts that are important to be aware of:

 - Air/Sea Packages: Even if the cruise line books your ticket, it is not responsible if you miss the cruise because of a flight delay or vice versa.
 In many instances, it will typically get you on a flight to the next port of call.